Adarsh-Model-Trains/Pca9685-Servo-Led-Lib/README.md

 ## define the right and left max position for the servo switch moter in setup
 * WE HAVE TO DO THIS FOR ALL THE  SERVVO TRUNOUT CONFIGURED
-* USE CALIBRATION SKETCH FOR THIS
+* USE CALIBRATION SKETCH FOR KNOWING THE VALUE OF OPEN RANGE AND CLOSE RANGE
 ```
 void setup() {